Hiking the Motion Path on the ECT : Petty Harbour to Little Bald Head

 East Coast Trail wilderness toilet Newfoundland Canada.

 We decided to try pitching our tent on a platform, which is something we have never done before.
 It seemed to go okay, and after last night, we will be glad of the flat ground.
-As we finished setting up we were joined by a very large, very happy sounding family group.
+As we finished setting up we were joined by a very large, very happy-sounding family group.

 After a dinner of Mountain Chili, along with cups of tea, we were just washing up when it began to pour.
 We took this as our cue to disappear into the dry warmth of our tent for the remainder of the evening.

-MSR tent East Coast Trail platform camping
+MSR tent East Coast Trail platform camping in Newfoundland.

 AlpineAir camping food on East Coast Trail.